Ballistics: Gun

-USS Iowa (BB-61) fires a full broadside, 1984.
+USS Iowa (BB-61) fires a full broadside 1984.

 A gun is a normally tubular weapon or other device designed to discharge projectiles or other material.
 The projectile may be solid, liquid, gas, or energy and may be free, as with bullets and artillery shells, or captive as with Taser probes and whaling harpoons.
 The means of projection varies according to design but is usually effected by the action of gas pressure, either produced through the rapid combustion of a propellant or compressed and stored by mechanical means, operating on the projectile inside an open-ended tube in the fashion of a piston.
 The confined gas accelerates the movable projectile down the length of the tube imparting sufficient velocity to sustain the projectile's travel once the action of the gas ceases at the end of the tube or muzzle.
 Alternatively, acceleration via electromagnetic field generation may be employed in which case the tube may be dispensed with and a guide rail substituted.

-A weapons engineer or armourer who applies the scientific principles of ballistics to design cartridges are often called a ballistician.
+A weapons engineer or armourer who applies the scientific principles of ballistics to design cartridges is often called a ballistician.